ConConner/M2RoS/readme.md

 ## Resources

-- [mgbdis](https://github.com/mattcurrie/mgbdis) - The disassember used to create this project.
+- [mgbdis](https://github.com/mattcurrie/mgbdis) - The disassembler used to create this project.
 - [PJ's Bank Logs](http://patrickjohnston.org/ASM/ROM%20data/RoS/) - A rather extensive, but unbuildable, disassembly of the game.
 - [MetConst Wiki](https://wiki.metroidconstruction.com/doku.php?id=return_of_samus) - Some of the information here is outdated.
 - [M2 Music Tools](https://github.com/kkzero241/M2MusicTools) - A song extractor written by kkzero.